WoutVanHemelrijck/project-net-zero-public-api/README.md

 ### API URL

-By default, the CLI connects to `http://localhost:8000`.
-You can change this with:
+By default, the CLI connects to `https://web-production-4e0ee.up.railway.app`.
+No configuration needed.

+To use a different API server:

 ```bash
 # Using the --api-url flag